yiranouyang/myrepo/README.md

 ### Yiran Ouyang

-I am a developmental psychology Masters candidate in the *MA Program in Social Sciences*.
-I work as a part-time research assistant in the Cognitive Development Lab at the University of Chicago.
+I am a Masters candidate in the *MA Program in Social Sciences*, concentrating in developmental psychology.
+I work as a part-time research assistant at the Cognitive Development Lab.
 Here is a link to the [Cognitive Development Lab](https://cogdevlab.uchicago.edu)'s website.

 My research interests are:
 - early chilhood workforce